Poulpes/onboarding/readme.md

 ### What am I gonna work on ?
 When it comes to planning, we're deciding the "who's gonna work on what" by trying to optimise various factors:
 - **Availability**
-	We're trying to
+	Obviously, we're trying to smooth the workload of everyone.

-- the level of availability of everyone's in the team
+-
 - the opportunity to work from A to Z on a project
 - the level of skills required
 - the technical affinity